PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.28.md

 An alternative is Uncle Punch Training Mode 3.0.
 In the Training Lab menu, under General enable “Input Display”, and under Info Display enable “System LStick”, “System CStick”, and “System Trigger” as the first three rows.

+# PhobVision

+If you have a PhobGCC 2 with PhobVision installed and a CRT available, it's highly recommended to calibrate and configure using PhobVision.

+PhobVision has menu options for all of these settings, and it walks you through the stick calibration process to minimize the chance of user error.

+To use PhobVision, plug a 3.5mm TRRS to RCA cable compatible with Sony camcorders into the jack on the controller and the composite video input on a CRT television, hold Z on the controller, and plug the controller's GCC cable into a powered-on console or adapter.
+Navigate with the D-pad, select an item by pressing A, and back out by holding B.
+Note: you cannot back out while you're in the middle of stick calibration, but it's fine to unplug the controller before finishing to cancel if you wish.

+Some menu pages are not complete yet, and on these you will be greeted by an "Under Construction" sign.

 # Initial Setup

-**This is only necessary the the first time the controller is set up after it is made.**
+**This is only necessary the the first time the controller is set up after it is made, only if you are calibrating using a console.**
-You do not need to do this otherwise.
+You do not need to do this otherwise, such as if you are calibrating it using PhobVision.

 If the controller is functioning normally, this has already been performed and you do not need to repeat the process.